ghabs/notes.bengoldhaber/_posts/2020-05-17-ai-vignettes.md

 tags: ai fiction recommended
 ---

-It's difficult to imagine what the world would look like if we do achieve some extra-ordinary AI tech.
+It's difficult to imagine what the world would look like if we do achieve extra-ordinary AI tech.
 For instance when we say AI in the next ten years will be able to drive a truck cross-country, what does that really imply about the state of the world?
 It might mean that there's mass unemployment because a steady job has been automated, or it might mean greater material abundance as costs for transport are driven down.
+Maybe both.

 These are the types of questions that speculative fiction - aka SciFi - tries to tackle.
 Given this change in science or technology, what does society look like as a result?